Category: AI Glossary

 Instant Insights, Zero Coding with our No-Code Predictive Analytics Solution

-One of the key advantages of supervised learning is its ability to learn from labeled data.
+Supervised learning forms the basis for many real-world applications, such as spam detection, image recognition, and sentiment analysis.
+Supervised learning learns from labeled data.
 Labeled data refers to input examples that have been manually annotated with their corresponding correct outputs.
-This allows the algorithm to learn the underlying patterns and relationships between the input features and the desired outputs.
+This enables the algorithm to learn the underlying patterns and relationships between the input features and the desired outputs.

 The Basics of Supervised Learning

 Supervised learning revolves around the concept of training a model to recognize patterns and relationships between input features and their corresponding targets.
 These targets can be categorical (classification) or continuous (regression) variables.
-By understanding the basics, you’ll gain a solid foundation to explore the world of supervised learning further.

 During the training process, the algorithm iteratively adjusts its internal parameters to minimize the difference between its predicted outputs and the true outputs in the training set.
 This optimization process is typically guided by a loss function, which quantifies the discrepancy between the predicted outputs and the true outputs.